mamyr/rocket/README.md

 Used translation api from: https://github.com/dejurin/php-google-translate-for-free Database is Mysql.
 SQL file is included.
-Data can be imported into database 'rocket'.
+Data can be imported into database 'rocket' in MySQL.
 Copy the code into your www folder.
-Create, sort, search, list book is implemented.
+Create, sort, search, list, edit book is implemented.
+The image can be uploaded.
 Localisation is in two languages.